This isn’t what you expected.

 Do you feel like yourself?
 Like the things that used to make you happy still do?

-Are you feeling so overwhelmed that it feels like you won’t ever be able to do this?
+Are you feeling so overwhelmed that it feels like you won’t ever feel normal again?

 Do you feel like your baby might be better off with a better mom?

-Are you feeling way more irritable or angry than normal, like the smallest things can send you into a rage spiral?
+Are you feeling way more irritable or angry than normal, like the smallest things can send you into a rage?

 Do you feel hopeless, empty, numb?